 Cat Eating Feces (Coprophagia) - Why it Happens and Ways it Can be Stopped

-Cat eating stool or feces, a behavior known as coprophagia, is rare in felines.
-Learn what can cause your cat to eat stool, and options available to prevent or stop them from eating feces.
+Cat eating stool or feces, a behavior known as coprophagia, is more commonly seen with kittens, and rarely in older cats.
+Learn what can cause your cat to eat stool, and what options are available to prevent or curb this type of dietary red flag.

-How to Stop a Cat from Eating Feces
+Preventing a Cat from Eating Feces